DifFace: Blind Face Restoration with Diffused Error Contraction: Conclusion

 We consider two typical restoration backbones for the diffused estimator $f(\cdot;w)$, namely SRCNN~\cite{dong2015image} and SwinIR~\cite{liang2021swinir}.
 To apply them in our method, we slightly adjust their settings.
-The LQ/HQ image pairs in our method are both with size $512 \times 512$, we add two (or three) PixelUnshuffle~\cite{shi2016real} layers with a downscale factor 2 to reduce the input size to $128 \times 128$ (or $64 \times 64$) for SRCNN (or SwinIR).
+The LQ and HQ images in our experiments are both with size $512 \times 512$, we add two (or three) PixelUnshuffle~\cite{shi2016real} layers with a downscale factor 2 to reduce the input size to $128 \times 128$ (or $64 \times 64$) for SRCNN (or SwinIR).
 After each PixelUnshuffle layers except the last one, one convolutional and LeakyReLU layers are followed to fuse the features.
 Similarly, two (or three) PixelShuffle~\cite{shi2016real} layers are also added to the tail of SRCNN (or SwinIR) to upsample the size back to $512 \times 512$.

 As for SRCNN, we adopt nine convolutional layers with kernel size 5 between the PixelUnshuffle and PixelShuffle layers, and each convolutional layer has 64 channels.
 As for SwinIR, we follow the official settings\footnote{\url{https://github.com/JingyunLiang/SwinIR}} for real-world image super-resolution task with a scale factor 8.